 You can adopt a cat from the same place where Julius Caesar was once murdered.

 Torre Argentina is an archaeological site in central Rome that once held the Senate building where Julius Caesar was murdered, and it now operates as a cat sanctuary where you can regularly see cats sunbathing and relaxing among the ancient ruins.

-This is one of my personal favorite Italy fun facts, because it displays so much of what makes Italy special: the melding on the ancient with the modern, and the repurposing of spaces and objects along the way.
+This is one of my personal favorite Italy fun facts because it displays so much of what makes Italy special: the melding of the ancient with the modern, and the repurposing of spaces and objects along the way.

 … and cats are free to roam other parts of the city, too.